 Party’s leadership that constituted the religious clergy provoked the mob and gave an impression to the public that government was committing blasphemy through changes in Khatm-i-Nabuwwat Oath Act 2017.
 The sit-in didn’t seem to be anything more than an attempt to make the political atmosphere of Pakistan stormier after Panama case verdict.

-The outraged people whose understanding of the religion is limited to the fact that blasphemy is a criminal offense didn’t bother to know the facts and thought it a religious duty to persecute the government officials and political leaders alleged of blasphemy,
+The outraged people whose understanding of the religion is limited to the fact that blasphemy is a criminal offense didn’t bother to know the facts and thought it a religious duty to persecute the government officials and political leaders by accusing them of committing blasphemy.

-One such example is the recent attack on Pakistan’s interior minister Ahsan Iqbal by a youngster.
-The accused who was arrested by Police at the spot has admitted taking inspiration from the likes of TLP leaders like Khadim Rizvi who outraged people against the government for allegedly making changes in Khatm-i-Nabuwwat Oath.
+One such example is the recent attack on Pakistan’s Minister for Planning and Developmemt Ahsan Iqbal by a youngster.
+The accused who was arrested by Police at the spot has admitted taking inspiration from the likes of TLP leaders like Khadim Rizvi who provoked people against the government for allegedly making changes in Khatm-i-Nabuwwat Oath.

 The behavior of Political Leaders

 It is ironic how religious clergy first asks people to believe in a divine power that can safeguard their interests, and later asks them to stand for that divine power to protect its interests against the evil.
 Well, that debate is irrelevant but what calls for a grave concern is the attitude of leaders towards such provocations.
 The recent example is the statement of PTI leader Abrar ul Haq on the matter of the attack on Ahsan Iqbal.